Alluxio/alluxio/docs/Configuring-Tachyon-with-S3.md

 Also, in preparation for using S3 with Tachyon, create a bucket (or use an existing bucket).
 You should also note the directory you want to use in that bucket, either by creating a new directory in the bucket, or using an existing one.
 For the purposes of this guide, the S3 bucket name is called `S3_BUCKET`, and the directory in that bucket is called `S3_DIRECTORY`.

-# Configuration
+# Configuring Tachyon

 To configure Tachyon to use S3 as its under storage system, modifications to the `conf/tachyon-env.sh` file must be made.
-The first modification is to specify the *existing* S3 bucket and directory as the under storage system.
+The first modification is to specify the **existing** S3 bucket and directory as the under storage system.
 You specify it by modifying `conf/tachyon-env.sh` to include:

     export TACHYON_UNDERFS_ADDRESS=s3n://S3_BUCKET/S3_DIRECTORY